 Below are a few other minimalist screenwriting apps you might like too, as well as my take on ’em:

-Here’s what you see when you open Typed (see below).
-No toolbar, no fancy windows, just a blank box with a random, perhaps inspiriation quote in it (which disappears as soon as you start typing.)
+Here’s what you see when you open Focused (see below).
+No toolbar, no fancy windows, just a blank box with a random, perhaps inspirational quote in it (which disappears as soon as you start typing.)

 And here’s what your type looks like.
-Note, Typed doesn’t format your script, but it does make the writing process pretty and minimal.
-What I’ve typed here could be saved out of Typed and imported into Highland and Highland would then do all the script formatting for you.
+Note, Focused doesn’t format your script, but it does make the writing process pretty and minimal.
+What I’ve typed here could be saved out of Focused and imported into Highland and Highland would then do all the script formatting for you.

 Not sure if you like the idea of “distraction free screenwriting?”
 Try it for free at Zenpen.io.
 Zenpen pretty much captures the spirit of Typed and other minimalist writing platforms, but does it with a free web-based app.
 Simply hit the website and start typing.
 You can download your work as you go as HTML or markdown or plain text.

 Zenpen, similar to Typed, doesn’t format your screenplay as you go, but with an app like Highland, it doesn’t matter.
 Highland will import whatever you’ve typed in any other text app, whether it’s Zenpen or Typed or even the built in Notepad on your Windows machine or Quick Edit on your Mac.

 Here’s what it looks like, below.
 Note the four simple icons in the left column.
 They’re for Full Screen, Dark Mode, Word Count, and Save.
 That’s it.